ErikaRS/chatgpt_to_markdown/README.md

 # ChatGPT to Markdown Converter

+Don't particularly trust anything in this file.
+I didn't proofread what Claude wrote.

 A tool to convert ChatGPT backup files (in JSON format) to Markdown files for easier reading and sharing.

 ## Features